 We are an independent operator in four geographic areas in the United States.
-As operator, we manage and influence production on operated properties.
-We use a combination of experienced field personnel and third-party service providers to execute our mission.
+For our operated properties, we manage and influence production using a combination of experienced field personnel and third-party service providers to execute our mission.
 Our producing properties have reasonably predictable production profiles and cash flows, subject to commodity price and cost fluctuations.

-As is common in the industry in which we operate, we selectively participate in drilling and developmental activities in non-operated properties.
+As is common in the industry in which we operate, we selectively participate in drilling and developmental activities in nonoperated properties.
 Decisions to participate in non-operated properties are made after technical and economic analysis of the projects which also considers the operating expertise and historical track record of the operators.